pandas-dev/pandas/doc/source/visualization.rst

    plt.close('all')

-Using Layout and Targetting Multiple Axes
+Using Layout and Targeting Multiple Axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The layout of subplots can be specified by ``layout`` keyword.
 It can accept